kausaltech/pandas-pcaxis/README.md

 License
 -------

-This repository is a fork from https://github.com/statfi/opendata
+This repository is a fork from https://github.com/jussiarpalahti/opendata which in turn is forked from https://github.com/statfi/opendata

 Below is its license which applies here also